kleidinc/iced_paper/README.md

 I needed this myself, since I am doing a keto-carnivore diet.
 You don't have to copy my application.
 You should instead use use the knowledge and building blocks to build something you want or need.

+First I will built the login and registration forms, and then will continue adding functionalities as we move on.
+I will share the code in the Rust Iced and Rust forums to get feedback on the code and this paper.
+Feedback is very welcome.

-You do need a basic understanding of Rust.
+Before you can harness the power of Iced, you do need a basic understanding of Rust.
 Although this Paper will introduce you to some parts of Rust, this is far from enough to mastering Rust.
-The books I used to get an understanding of Rust are:
+The books I used (and liked) to get an understanding of Rust are:

 - The Rust Book
 - Rust in Action, Tim McNamarra